Colleges by Location

 Tuition and Fees

 For local residents, public county and municipal institutions reported that tuition costs were $3,144.
-For out-of-state students, tuition fees amounted to $8,280.
-If you are an international student at Hawaii Community College, you should know that the 2021 tuition came to $8,280, as well.
-Full-time students in 2021 had to pay additional fees in the amount of $50.
+Tuition fees were $8,280 for students coming from out of state.
+If you are an international student at Hawaii Community College, you should know that the 2021 tuition was $8,280, as well.
+Full-time students in 2021 needed to pay additional fees in the amount of $30.

 | Category | Tuition | Fees | Total |